 Hunger should never be an obstacle to success.
 That’s why MassBay has partnered with the Greater Boston Food Bank, Food for Free, and Daniel’s Table to help support members of our community who do not have enough to eat.

 In response to escalating textbook costs, the Student Government Association at MassBay Community College established a student Textbook & Enrichment Fund.
-In addition to private contributions, this fund has been established by a $5 per student (full & part time) waivable fee.
 Funds are limited and will be awarded on a first-come, first-served basis at the beginning of the Fall and Spring semesters.
-The Student Enrichment & Textbook Fund is managed by the MassBay Foundation.
+SGA will open the Textbook Fund Application two (2) weeks prior to the first day of classes for the Fall and spring Semester.
+All students will recevie an email sent to their MassBay email address on the day it opens.
+SGA will review the applications and all students will be notified by the first Friday of the semester if they are selected to receive funds.

 Each educational institution that receives federal funding must make a good faith effort to distribute mail voter registration forms to students.
 Voter registration forms are available in the Office of the Registrar and the Office of Student Development.